Homogenization of peristaltic flows in piezoelectric porous media: Introduction

 \paragraph{Notation} We employ the following notation.
-Since we deal with a two-scale problem, we distinguish the ``macroscopic'' and ``microscopic'' coordinates, $x$ and $x$, respectively.
+Since we deal with a two-scale problem, we distinguish the ``macroscopic'' and ``microscopic'' coordinates, $x$ and $y$, respectively.
 We use $\nabla_x = (\pd_i^x)$ and $\nabla_y = (\pd_i^y)$ when differentiation \wrt coordinate $x$ and $y$ is used, respectively, whereby $\nabla \equiv \nabla_x$.
 By $\eeb{\ub} = 1/2[(\nabla\ub)^T + \nabla\ub]$ we denote the strain of a vectorial function $\ub$, where the transpose operator is indicated by the superscript ${}^T$.
 The Lebesgue spaces of 2nd-power integrable functions on an open bounded domain $D\subset \RR^3$ is denoted by $L^2(D)$, the Sobolev space $\Wb^{1,2}(D)$ of the square integrable vector-valued functions on $D$ including the 1st order generalized derivative, is abbreviated by $\Hdb(D)$.
-Further $\Hpdb(Y)$ is the Sobolev space of vector-valued Y-periodic functions (the subscript $\#$).
+Further $\Hpdb(Y)$ is the Sobolev space of vector-valued Y-periodic functions (the subscript $\#$). \revE{The surface integrals are closed by $\dS,\dSx$, or $\dSy$, while volume integrals are written without an ``integration element'', like $\dd V$.}

-\paragraph{1D example of the homogenized metamaterial model} Using a 1D model we can illustrate the modelling approach based on the semi-linear extension of homogenized piezo-poroelastic medium controllable by electric potential wave.

-Suitable symmetric boundary conditions applied to the 3D model derived in subsequent sections lead to a reduced 1D model of the macroscopically homogeneous medium involving displacement $u = u_1$, the fluid seepage $w=w_1$, the strain $e = e_{11} = u'$ and the electric potential $\vphi$ which are functions of $(x,t)$.
-We consider the 1D continuum represented by interval $X = ]x_-,x_+[$; upon denoting the spatial derivative by $\pd_x() \equiv ()'$,

-Since the inertia effects are neglected in the present study, only the static permeability $K$ is required.
-Thus, we avoid the convolution integral arising in the dynamic Darcy flow model involving the dynamic permeability.
-Moreover, in a simple way, this quasistatic restriction enables to reduce the homogenized model represented by the following equations,

-Above the ``dot'' denotes the time derivative.
-The stress $\sigma$ is given by the pressure $p$ and the potential $\vphi$ due to the extended poroelastic law involving coefficients $A,B$ and $H$.
-Further we omit the volume forces $f$.
-The permeability depends on the response due to the linear expansion formula,

-which can be obtained using the sensitivity analysis of the microstructure response; $\pd_p K_0$ is the derivative of $K_0$ \wrt the pressure and, in analogy, the differentiation \wrt $e$ and $\vphi$ is denoted by $\pd_e K_0$ and $\pd_\vphi K_0$, respectively.
-For other coefficients such expansions can be considered in analogy.
-The mass conservation involves the homogenized coefficients $M,B$ and $Z$.